-✓ Safeguard that remuneration is sufficient to retain and attract executives with appropriate skill and experience.

-- ✓ Monitor that internal equity between Business Units is applied. - ✓ Avoid excessive risk taking. - ✓ Take into consideration repetitive unresolved audit issues. - ✓ Safeguard ethical association with the Bank's approved code of conduct. - ✓ Link remuneration with long-term performance.
+- ✓ Safeguard that remuneration is sufficient to retain and attract executives with appropriate skill and experience. - ✓ Monitor that internal equity between all Units is applied. - ✓ Avoid excessive risk taking. - ✓ Link remuneration with long-term performance.

 The continuous monitoring of market trends and best practices in domestic and global level, ensures a competitive Remuneration Policy that is governed by transparency and internal equity.